Asanko Gold supports road rehabilitation to ease transport challenges in Amansie West - MyJoyOnline

 Audio By Carbonatix

-Asanko Gold Ghana Limited is working with the Amansie West District Assembly to revive road rehabilitation efforts by addressing fuel constraints for maintenance equipment.
+Asanko Gold Ghana Limited has partnered with the Amansie West District Assembly to revive stalled road rehabilitation works by addressing the Assembly’s fuel shortages for maintenance equipment.

-Under the District Road Improvement Programme (DRIP), the Assembly has had access to machinery for reshaping roads, but high fuel costs have limited its ability to sustain operations across affected communities.
+The Assembly, through the District Road Improvement Programme (DRIP), already has machinery for reshaping deplorable roads across the district.
+However, the high cost of fuel has severely hampered the sustainability of these operations, leaving many communities with poor access routes.

-The intervention is expected to accelerate ongoing works and improve access routes that have, for years, posed challenges to transportation, economic activity, and service delivery.
+Asanko’s intervention is expected to accelerate ongoing works and provide relief to residents who have struggled for years with transportation difficulties that undermine economic activity and access to essential services.

-The Amansie West District Coordinating Director, Okrah Thomas Kwame, said poor road conditions continue to affect the district’s ability to retain essential workers.
+Amansie West District Coordinating Director, Okrah Thomas Kwame, noted that the deteriorating road network continues to drive away critical personnel.

 “Many workers posted to the district do not stay long due to the condition of the roads.
 It affects teachers, nurses, and even security personnel,” he said.

-Mr. Okrah Thomas Kwame commended the company for the support, describing it as a collaborative effort involving the Assembly, the company and community leaders.
+He commended Asanko Gold for the assistance, describing it as a strong community-centred partnership.

 “This intervention by Asanko management will go a long way to ease some of these challenges.
-It is a collaboration between Asanko, the Assembly and the community leaders,” he noted.
+It is a collaboration between Asanko, the Assembly and the community leaders,” he added.

-Residents and traditional authorities have also raised concerns about the broader impact on livelihoods and local development.
-Chief of Manso-Tetrem, Nana Kwesi Okoh II, described the support as timely, noting that improved roads would enhance mobility and economic activity.
+Traditional authorities and residents have also expressed concern about the impact of poor roads on livelihoods and local development.
+The Chief of Manso-Tetrem, Nana Kwesi Okoh II, described the support as timely, stressing that improved road infrastructure would enhance mobility and stimulate economic activity.

-Despite ongoing efforts by the Assembly using its own equipment, progress has been uneven due to resource constraints.

-To address this, Asanko Gold Ghana Limited has provided a GHS200,000 cheque to support fuel supply for road rehabilitation activities across host communities.
+Despite the Assembly’s ongoing efforts using its own equipment, progress has been inconsistent due to resource limitations.
+To help address this, Asanko Gold Ghana Limited has presented a GHS 200,000 cheque to support fuel supply for road rehabilitation across its host communities.

-Mr. Jerry Duah, the Stakeholder Engagement Unit Manager at Asanko, said the intervention forms part of a structured approach to supporting development outcomes in the district.
+According to Mr Jerry Duah, Stakeholder Engagement Unit Manager at Asanko, the support aligns with the company’s structured approach to promoting development within its operational areas.

 “This is not a handout.
-It is a deliberate investment to support government capacity and deliver measurable impact,” Mr. Duah said.
-He added that improved road infrastructure would enhance mobility, support economic activity, and contribute to safer and more efficient operations.
+It is a deliberate investment to support government capacity and deliver measurable impact,” he said.
+He added that improved road networks would boost mobility, support local economic growth, and contribute to safer and more efficient operations.

-The collaboration brings together the District Assembly, traditional authorities, and the private sector in a coordinated effort to improve access and reduce travel time across communities.
+The collaboration unites the District Assembly, traditional authorities, and the private sector in a coordinated effort to improve access and reduce travel time across communities.

-The company has previously supported similar road improvement efforts in the Amansie South District and plans to extend this support to other assemblies within its catchment area.
+Asanko has previously supported similar initiatives in the Amansie South District and intends to extend the support to other assemblies within its catchment areas.

-The initiative is expected to ease movement within the district while demonstrating how targeted public-private collaboration can address infrastructure gaps in mining regions.
+The road rehabilitation support is expected to ease movement across Amansie West and further demonstrate how targeted public-private partnerships can help bridge infrastructure gaps in mining-affected regions.

 Latest Stories